 Several medical experts, such as Dr. Michael Ayad, Director of Cerebrovascular and Endovascular Neurosurgery at New York Methodist Hospital, who was on hand at the walk to educate attendees, believe many people don’t even know they have it because unruptured brain aneurysms are typically and completely asymptomatic.

 In fact, an estimated six million people in the United States have an unruptured brain aneurysm, or 1 in 50 people, according to BAF.

 However, BAF’s website reports that the annual rate of rupture is approximately eight – 10 per 100,000 people, or approximately 30,000 people in the United States suffer a brain aneurysm rupture.
 Ruptured brain aneurysms are fatal in about 40 percent of cases.
 Of those who survive, about 66 percent suffer some permanent neurological deficit.

-Approximately 15 percent of patients with aneurysmal subarachnoid hemorrhage (SAH) die before reaching the hospital.
-Most of the deaths from subarachnoid hemorrhage are due to rapid and massive brain injury from the initial bleeding which is not correctable by medical and surgical interventions.
+Approximately 15 percent of patients with aneurysmal subarachnoid hemorrhage (SAH)–bleeding within the subarachnoid space, which is the area between the brain and the tissue covering the brain–die before reaching the hospital.
+It causes sudden, severe headache, nausea, vomiting and loss of consciousness.
+Most of the deaths from subarachnoid hemorrhage are due to rapid and massive brain injury from the initial bleeding which is not correctable by medical and surgical interventions, per sources.

 But it’s not all bad news for brain aneurysm patients.
 Ayad (pictured left) said If somebody is transported to a suitable facility that is able to deal with aneurysms, it can treat the source of the bleeding.
 Many patients can make fantastic recoveries, such as the survivors who attended the event.